 $ git fetch From github.com:org/repo * [new branch] master-before-force-push -> origin/master-before-force-push

-Your problem is now reduced to the one described in a previous example:
+With this, your problem has now been reduced to the one described in the previous case:

 $ git push --force origin origin/master-before-force-push:master

 If you still need your work to be in the

 How to avoid such disaster in the future